Kesh2001/Data-Professional-Survey-Alex/README.md

     - Other languages like R, JavaScript, and Java also have a significant number of users but are less popular than Python.

 - Difficulty to Break into Data: A pie chart illustrating the perceived difficulty levels of entering the data field.
 Findings-
-    - Difficult : 24.76% of respondents find it difficult to break into the data field.
+    - Difficult: 24.76% of respondents find it difficult to break into the data field.
-    - Very Difficult : 6.98% find it very difficult.
+    - Very Difficult: 6.98% find it very difficult.
-    - Easy : 21.43% find it easy.
+    - Easy: 21.43% find it easy.
-    - Very Easy : 42.86% find it very easy.
+    - Very Easy: 42.86% find it very easy.

 - Happiness Metrics: Gauges showing the average ratings for work-life balance and salary satisfaction.
 Findings-
-    - Happiness with Work-Life Balance : Respondents rate their happiness with work-life balance at an average of 5.74 out of 10.
+    - Happiness with Work-Life Balance: Respondents rate their happiness with work-life balance at an average of 5.74 out of 10.
-    - Happiness with Salary : The average happiness with salary is rated at 4.27 out of 10.
+    - Happiness with Salary: The average happiness with salary is rated at 4.27 out of 10.

 ## Conclusion
 This project offers valuable insights into the current state of the data professional community.
 It highlights the importance of Python as a programming language, the high salaries associated with data science roles, and the varying levels of difficulty in breaking into the field.
 The dashboard serves as a useful tool for stakeholders to understand the trends and challenges faced by data professionals.